ika-rwth-aachen/acdc-research-projects/README.md

 ### 7. Publishing your Finished Research Project

 As you work on your project, you should regularly `git commit` your progress in your forked repository.
 You can also `git push` your changes to your remote GitHub repository, such that the changes are publicly visible.
 Showcasing your progress and final research project report in your personal GitHub fork is a great way of demonstrating that you are capable of solving complex problems in the field of automated and connected driving.
-Once you have finished your project report, we also encourage you to create a [pull request]([About Pull Requests](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)) to this original [acdc-research-projects](https://github.com/ika-rwth-aachen/acdc-research-projects) repository, where we would be very happy to then publish and endorse your research!
+Once you have finished your project report, we also encourage you to create a [pull request]([About Pull Requests](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)) to this original [acdc-research-projects](https://github.com/ika-rwth-aachen/acdc-research-projects) repository.
+We would be very happy to then publish and endorse your research!